Things to Do in Ethiopia in July

 Considerations

-- Daily heavy rains make many rural roads impassable - 4WD essential and some remote destinations like Danakil Depression completely inaccessible
+- Road conditions deteriorate significantly with many rural roads becoming impassable mud tracks - journeys take 50-100% longer than dry season, and some remote areas like parts of the Danakil Depression are completely inaccessible

 Best Activities in July